BrenoTeixeira/health_insurance_ranking/README.md

 This new vehicle insurance plan will work like the health insurance plan.
 The customer has to pay an annual premium to Insurance All, and the company covers the expenses in an eventual automobile accident.

-Last year, the company surveyed 380,000 customers about their interest in acquiring the new product — vehicle insurance.
+Last year, the company surveyed 380,000 customers about their interest in acquiring a new product — vehicle insurance.
 The clients had to answer if they were or weren't interested in the vehicle insurance plan.
 Their answers and [attributes](#21-data-dictionary) were saved in a database.

 Then, 127,037 new customers, who did not participate in the survey last year, were selected to participate in a campaign in which the company will offer them the vehicle insurance plan.
 The sales team will do it through phone calls.
 However, the sales team can only make 20,000 calls in the campaign period.